 - Directory integration

-There are plenty pieces of software out there than you can utilise using one device which would make your business operate quicker BUT if you had one piece of software which did everything, that would put the “unified” in Unified Communications.
+There are plenty of software out there that you can utilise with one device which would make your business operate quicker BUT if you had one piece of software which did everything, that would put the “unified” in Unified Communications.